Euonymus americanus

 Depending on where you live, one important thing to know is that this plant is a favorite of white-tailed deer and cottontail rabbits.
 If these animals have access to your yard, consider protecting them behind a fence.

-Some birds enjoy eating the seeds and this is how the seeds are naturally distributed.
-Insects pollinate the flowers of this plant.
+Some birds and small mammals enjoy eating the seeds and this is how the seeds are naturally distributed.
+Insects pollinate these spring flowers.

 FAQs